ND-SaNDwichLAB/deployable-fullstack-starter/README.md

     - In the project directory, run `docker-compose up --build -d`
     - Run `docker ps`, and you should see the frontend and backend containers running on ports 80 and 5001, respectively.
 5. Visit the app in your browser at `http://<your-vm-external-ip>` (e.g., http://136.116.220.221).
-    - Click the "Call Backend" button, and you should see: "Backend says: pong."
+    - Click the "Call Backend: ping" button, and you should see: "Backend Says: pong."

 ### (Optional) Using Sensitive Environment Variables (e.g., OpenAI API Key)